kennethChan30/Data-analysis/Stock/README.md

 ### Consideration of Trading Volume

-- **Recovery Rate**: A slightly higher recovery rate is observed with higher trading volume.
+- **Recovery Rate**: A slightly higher recovery rate is observed with lower trading volume.
-- **Days to Breakeven**: Stocks with higher trading volume have a lower day to breakeven ratio.
+- **Days to Breakeven**: Stocks with lower trading volume have a lower day to breakeven.
-- **Unrecovered Cases**: Despite the aforementioned benefits, higher trading volume leads to more significant losses when stocks fail to recover.
+- **Unrecovered Cases**: Despite the aforementioned benefits, lower trading volume leads to more significant losses when stocks fail to recover.

 ### Day to Breakeven vs Maximum drawdown